4W4I5/Semester-4-Notes/CNET/CNET 26 April, 2023.md

 DHCP
 - Ports
-	- Client uses port 68
+	- Client uses UDP port 68
-	- Server uses port 67
+	- Server uses UDP port 67
 - How does a host get an IP address
 	-  Used to be hardcoded by system admin
 	- DHCP